alaedine07/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-TODO: explain new things learned
+# In this project I learned few new things about linux